Thomas Jefferson: Declaration of Independence

 Jefferson was the primary author of the Declaration of Independence.
-The document's social and political ideals were proposed by Jefferson before the inauguration of Washington.
-At age 33, he was one of the youngest delegates to the Second Continental Congress beginning in 1775 at the outbreak of the American Revolutionary War, where a formal declaration of independence from Britain was overwhelmingly favored.
-Jefferson chose his words for the Declaration in June 1775, shortly after the war had begun; the idea of independence from Britain had long since become popular among the colonies.
-He was inspired by the Enlightenment ideals of the sanctity of the individual, as well as the writings of Locke and Montesquieu.
+At age 33, he was one of the youngest delegates to the Second Continental Congress, which convened in the colonial capital of Philadelphia following the Battles of Lexington and Concord, which launched the American Revolutionary War in 1775.
+Delegates to the Congress overwhelmingly favored authoring, ratifying, and issuing a formal declaration of independence from Britain.
+Jefferson was inspired by the Enlightenment ideals of the sanctity of the individual, and the writings of Locke and Montesquieu.

-He sought out John Adams, an emerging leader of the Congress.
-They became close friends and Adams supported Jefferson's appointment to the Committee of Five formed to draft a declaration of independence in furtherance of the Lee Resolution passed by the Congress, which declared the United Colonies independent.
-The committee initially thought that Adams should write the document, but Adams persuaded the committee to choose Jefferson.
+Jefferson sought out John Adams, a Continental Congress delegate from Massachusetts and an emerging leader in the Congress.
+They became close friends, and Adams supported Jefferson's appointment to the Committee of Five, which the Congress charged with authoring the Declaration: Adams, Jefferson, Benjamin Franklin, Robert R. Livingston, and Roger Sherman.
+The committee initially thought that Adams should write the document, but Adams persuaded the committee to choose Jefferson due to Jefferson being a Virginian, popular, and a good writer by Adams.

-Jefferson consulted with other committee members over the next seventeen days and drew on his proposed draft of the Virginia Constitution, George Mason's draft of the Virginia Declaration of Rights, and other sources.
-The other committee members made some changes, and a final draft was presented to Congress on June 28, 1776.
+Jefferson consulted with his fellow committee members, but mostly wrote the Declaration of Independence in isolation between June 11 and 28, 1776.
+Jefferson drew considerably on his proposed draft of the Virginia Constitution, George Mason's draft of the Virginia Declaration of Rights, and other sources.
+Other committee members made some changes, and a final draft was presented to Congress on June 28, 1776.
+Congress began debate over its contents on Monday, July 1, resulting in the removal of roughly a fourth of Jefferson's original draft.
+Jefferson resented the changes, but he did not speak publicly about them.
+On July 4, 1776, the Congress voted unanimously to ratify the Declaration, and delegates signed it on August 2.
+Jefferson and the other delegates knew they were committing high treason against the Crown, which was punishable by torture and death.

+Following its ratification, the Declaration was released publicly.
+Two days after its ratification, on July 6, The Pennsylvania Evening Post, was the first newspaper to publish it.
+On July 8 at noon, it was read publicly and simultaneously for the first time at three designated locations: Trenton, New Jersey; Easton, Pennsylvania; and Philadelphia.

-The declaration was introduced on Friday, June 28, and Congress began debate over its contents on Monday, July 1, resulting in the omission of a fourth of the text, including a passage critical of King George III and "Jefferson's anti-slavery clause".
-Jefferson resented the changes, but he did not speak publicly about the revisions.
-On July 4, 1776, the Congress ratified the Declaration, and delegates signed it on August 2; in doing so, they were committing an act of treason against the Crown.
-Jefferson's preamble is regarded as an enduring statement of human rights, and the phrase "all men are created equal" has been called "one of the best-known sentences in the English language" containing "the most potent and consequential words in American history".
+Contemporary historians generally view the Declaration of Independence as one of the most significant and influential written documents in world history, and Jefferson's preamble is regarded as an enduring statement on individual and human rights.
+Jefferson's phrase "all men are created equal" has been called "one of the best-known sentences in the English language".
+Harvard University history chairman David Armitage has written that, "No American document has had a greater global impact than the Declaration of Independence", and historian Joseph Ellis has written that the Declaration includes "the most potent and consequential words in American history".